gaetgu/rtmp-server-docs/README.md

 Once you save the file, you should be finished configuring!
 Run `sudo systemctl start nginx && sudo systemctl start stunnel4`.
 If this is successful, you should be able to run `sudo systemctl status nginx` and `sudo systemctl status stunnel4`.
 If this isn't working, first make sure you followed the steps carefully, and if you can't find a visible error, Google it!
 StackExchange was a great help while learning how to do this.

 Alright.
 Now to get your software set up.
 To do this, go into the streaming settings.
-Select custom.
+Select custom server (might be called something else, depending on what software you are using.
+I am using the latest version of OBS Studio).
 For the server, paste in *rtmps://your ec2 public dns/live*.
 For the stream key, paste in your persistent fb stream key.
 Start streaming, and in a few moments you should see your video appear in both YouTube and Facebook at the same time!

 *EDIT:   You can theoretically use this method to stream to many, many more locations than* just *YT and FB.
 You can do this by adding more `push whatever-your-stream-url;` under the others in your `nginx.conf` file.*